KooshaOm/Escape-079-Retro-Game/README.md

 ![Blackout Effect](media/blackout_ability.png)

 **Description**: The AI character activates the blackout ability, making all power-ups invisible.
-This screenshot illustrates the temporary obstacle imposed on the human player.
+Notice that the lightbulb icon at the top turned off, indicating that the blackout ability was used.
+This screenshot illustrates the temporary constraint imposed on the human player.

 ---